 This was my first time using this technique on a rose and it was so easy and I could not be more thrilled with the results.
 Give air layering to root roses a try, you may be hooked too.

-Want to get all my crazy garden adventures to your inbox?
+Want to get all my garden adventures to your inbox?
 I am always up to something a bit crazy and trying new things.
-Just subscribe today and check the box Gardening for only those posts if you wish.
+Go ahead and sign up here to get notified of my latest and greatest.

 Just a note: many roses are patented, I only propagate roses that are not under a patent, there are plenty out there.
 There is restrictions on propagating patented roses and it is against the law.